 Challenges with first-gen cloud security

-- In public cloud, the way users build and configure applications is constantly changing.
+- In the public cloud, the way users build and configure applications is constantly changing.
 Correlating risk across cloud misconfigurations and threats in a dynamic environment is a real challenge for teams.
 And to enable better security, several groups need more visibility – from vulnerability management and security operations to engineering and DevOps teams that spin up resources.

 - Without context, solutions that periodically scan the cloud to validate configurations can overlook serious vulnerabilities, overwhelm security teams with false positives, and create cloud usage conflicts with DevOps teams due to API throttling.